Information for Families and Friends

 Communication and Staying in Touch

-- In Mystic, CT.
-Students have telephone, U.S. mail, fax, and Internet services made readily available to them for both academic purposes and personal communication.
+Students have U.S. mail, fax, and internet services made readily available to them for both academic purposes and personal communication.

-- On Field Seminars.
 We ask that students refrain from using cell phones while in the vans and during lectures.
-They may, however, use them for personal communication before or after the day’s scheduled events.
+They may use them for personal communication before or after the day’s scheduled events.
 If a student must be contacted urgently, please contact Executive Director Tom Van Winkle or Deputy Director Mary O’Loughlin, who will be able to help you reach the group.